What is sodium tripolyphosphate used for?

 1. Classic compatibility principle

-Sodium carbonate (Na₂CO₃): adjusts the pH of the detergent to 10-11 (the optimal activity range of STPP) and softens the water quality at the same time.
+Sodium carbonate (Na₂CO₃): adjusts the pH of the detergent to 10-11 (the optimal activity range of STPP) and softens the water quality simultaneously.

 2. Recommended compatibility ratio